jinghuaipan/Co-AMamba/README.md

 # Co-AMamba
-The official repo of the paper
+The official repo of the paper Co-AMamba: Co-salient Object Detection with Attention and State Space Model.

+# Environment Requirement